-1. Satisfactory performance on a reading-knowledge examination in an appropriate modern foreign language or satisfactory completion of a course in Advanced Quantitative Methods for Geographic Research (Geog.
-561).

-2. Successful completion of a course in History of Geograph-
+- 1. Satisfactory performance on a reading-knowledge examination in an appropriate modern foreign language or satisfactory completion of a course in Advanced Quantitative Methods for Geographic Research (Geog.
+561). - Successful completion of a course in History of Geographic Thought (Geog.
+568). - Satisfactory performance on a comprehensive written examination.

-ic Though (Geog.
-568).

-Satisfactory performance on a comprehensive written examination.

-Candidates for the Certificate of Advanced Study in the area of Geography or Earth Sciences should consult with the chairman of the department.
+Candidates for the Certificate of Advanced Study in geography should consult with the chairman of the department.